 In the UK, you can always tell it’s nearly Christmas when the Coca Cola adverts start appearing on TV (…The holidays are coming….the holidays are coming!).
 There’s a big truck and a big train covered in Christmas lights driving through the snow with Father Christmas on the back.
 When I discovered there was a real life train version run by Canadian Pacific (not Coca Cola!), that was going to be passing through Dubuque Iowa, I just had to go and see it!

-The CP Holiday Train first started in 1999 and has now been running for 18 years!
-There’s a Canadian route that passes through all of the Canadian provinces, and a US/Canadian route going through: Quebec (Canada), New York, Ontario (Canada), Illinois, Iowa, Minnesota, Wisconsin, North Dakota and finishing up in Saskatchewan (Canada).
+The Canadian Pacific Holiday Train first started in 1999 and has now been running for 19 years!
+There’s a Canadian route that passes through ALL of the Canadian provinces, and a US/Canadian route going through: Quebec (Canada), New York, Ontario (Canada), Illinois, Iowa, Minnesota, Wisconsin, North Dakota and finishing up in Saskatchewan (Canada).
 The aim of the train is the raise awareness of local food banks and people are encouraged to make donations in the form of food or money.
 Other than that, the train is completely free to go and see.